Modal Verbs in English: Rules, Usage, and Common Mistakes

 • Can, Could, May, Might, Must, Shall, Should, Will, Would

-There are also semi-modals, which behave like modals in some contexts:
+There are also semi-modals and quasi-modals that behave like modals in some contexts:

 Functions of Modal Verbs